-Our manual driving instructors know what they're doing and take a careful approach to helping you understand how manual vehicles work.
+Our manual driver trainers know what they're doing and take a careful approach to helping you understand how manual vehicles work.
 That is; how to control the clutch, safely change gears, observe the road and traffic, and how to pull the juggling act together.

 Sure, brand new automatic cars can often make better judgements on fuel efficiency than the person behind the wheel, but are you in the market for a new car?
 As you learn to drive manual cars, you'll be surprised how far you can stretch $10 in fuel.